Data Science, Master of Science - DSCI

 Applications open in September for entry into the program the following fall.
 The application deadline is rolling, and applications will be accepted as long as seats are available in the entering class.
 The early action deadline is January 15.
 The priority application deadline is February 15.

-Saint Mary’s College students meeting the prerequisites set forth below may apply to the Master of Science in Data Science program as a second semester junior or first semester senior.
-If admitted to the graduate program, students will complete two graduate courses in Data Science in the senior year prior to baccalaureate graduation.
+Saint Mary’s College students meeting the prerequisites set forth below may apply to the Master of Science in Data Science program starting in the second semester sophomore year.
+If admitted to the graduate program, students will complete two to four graduate courses in Data Science in the junior and senior year prior to baccalaureate graduation.
 The student will continue Data Science courses in the summer term immediately following her baccalaureate graduation and continue for the next fall, spring, and summer terms to complete the bachelors and graduate degree in five years.
 In the fifth year, students will be charged the per credit hour rate equivalent to the cohort she is joining.

 Prerequisites: